 Once Google ended its policy of letting Pixel owners upload unlimited high-quality photos to Google Photos, Google One became a necessity for many Android users with large photo libraries.
 Since then, Google has given One subscribers some editing tools for Photos that previously were Pixel-exclusive.

 The most recent change to Google One is a brand new tier for users that want access to Gemini Advanced, the most powerful version of Google's generative AI.
 So you may be wondering whether all of the other Google One perks make up for how expensive this AI tier is.

-Here's everything you need to know about Google One!
+Here's everything you need to know about Google One, from pricing to benefits.

-If you want to buy more cloud storage for your Google Drive account, that's now handled through Google One.
+If you want to buy more cloud storage for your Google Drive account, that's handled through Google One.
 Google provides 15GB of storage for free to all users, and that's shared across Gmail, Google Drive, and Google Photos.
-Should you exceed that limit, you will need to pick up a paid plan, and that goes through Google One now.
+Should you exceed that limit, you will need to pick up a paid plan, and that goes through Google One.